CallumMackenzie/CallumMackenzie/README.md

 - Bioinformatics
 - ... the application of computer science in general

-I’m currently studying computer science at the University of British Columbia
+I am currently in a Computer Science and Statistics combined major at the University of British Columbia.